alexpung/UK-Investment-tax-calculator/README.md

 4. Open the web application.
 5. Go to the import sections and select the files, then press the "Upload" button.
 6. Press "Start Calculation".
-7. Export the results by pressing the buttons at the export file section.
+7. Export the results by pressing the buttons at the export file section, or go to PDF export and create a report.

 ## Privacy concerns: